-0 Weighted average cost of capital (WACC): 8.40%.

-- Revenue: In accordance with contract revenue for fixed contract period and option period.
-Thereafter the Group has applied estimated contract revenue based on contracted values today for similar rigs. - 0 Utilization: up to 97.00% - 0 Expected time of re-contraction of currently stacked rigs: Songa Dee and Songa Delta.
+- 0 Weighted average cost of capital (WACC): 8.40%. - Revenue: In accordance with contract revenue for fixed contract period and option period.
+Thereafter the Group has applied estimated contract revenue based on contracted values today for similar rigs. - Utilization: up to 97.00% - 0 Expected time of re-contraction of currently stacked rigs: Songa Dee and Songa Delta.

-The recoverable amount of Songa Trym has been determined based on the fair value (Level 2) based on the mean of two independent broker's estimates less costs to sell, as adjusted by management to incorporate specific characteristics that market participants consider when pricing the asset, which includes, but is not limited to, the timing of Special Periodic Survey.
+The recoverable amount of Songa Trym has been determined based on fair value (Level 2) based on the mean of two independent broker's estimates less costs to sell, as adjusted if appropriate by management to incorporate specific characteristics that market participants consider when pricing the asset, which includes, but is not limited to, the timing of Special Periodic Survey.
+The recoverable amount of Songa Trym is equivalent to USD 13.0 million.

-Six months ended 30 June 2016
+Three and nine months ended 30 September 2016

 Impairment tests were performed for all rigs as at 30 June 2016.
 Management has assessed the recoverability of the rigs and has recognized an impairment loss of USD 118 million as of 30 June 2016.
-The 2016 impairment loss consists of USD 46.6 million related to Songa Dee, USD 45.5 million to Songa Delta and USD 25.9 million to Songa Trym.
+The impairment loss recognized in the nine month period ended 30 September 2016 consists of USD 46.6 million related to Songa Dee, USD 45.5 million to Songa Delta and USD 25.9 million to Songa Trym.